-On Niue, each new year begins with a week of prayer and the tradition of going around the island, known as takai.
+On the Niue holiday known as takai, each new year begins with a week of prayer and the tradition of going around the island.
 This week begins not long after a traditional faikai Christmas dinner of fish chunks marinated in coconut cream, with side dishes of coconut bread and taro.
 Many of the finest cooks and artisans from all 14 island villages show off their latest creations at the annual village show days.
 The traditional coming-of-age ear-piercing and hair-cutting ceremonies for girls and boys, respectively, are usually invitation-only events.

 Prayer and Takai Week

 Niue’s first festival of the year combines solemn prayers with lively ‘drive bys’ where people drive around in brightly-decorated vehicles.
 In fact, the word takai means ‘going around’ in English.
 Each day of this festival during the first week of January is filled with sporting competitions, dancing, and daily church services.
 Many motorists toss sweets to children while driving the full 40 miles around Niue’s main ring road.
 All government offices are closed during this island-wide holiday.